Universal Health Coverage

 - Download briefings on: SRHR, Nutrition , WASH, HIV and TB

-- Download the global monitoring report by the World Health Organisation (WHO) Report on UHC 2013
+- Download the global monitoring report by the World Health Organisation/World Bank on UHC

 - To read our response to the joint World Bank and WHO Discussion Paper, Monitoring Progress Towards Universal Health Coverage at Country and Global Level: A Framework

 Around the world, the cost of healthcare continues to prevent poor people from seeking care while also pushing millions into poverty each year.
 All people should have access to health services without fear of falling into poverty.
 This is not only about ensuring the right to health, but making progress towards UHC will also accelerate social and economic growth and is fundamental to sustainable development.